About UsStepping out in the community with compassion to meet local need

-In 2020, Footprints employs 10 staff members (mainly part-time) and has over 200 volunteers.
+At the start of 2021, Footprints employs 10 staff members (mainly part-time) and has over 200 volunteers.
 We are run by a Board of Trustees.
 We are justifiably proud of our commitment to improving the lives of local people through our many projects and are always looking for more ways we can do this.

 Take a look at our Get Involved page to find out how you can join us!

 Our Board of Trustees

 Footprints in the Community is run by a Board of Trustees, who meet approximately every 6 weeks.
 They are responsible for ensuring the organisation runs responsibly and within the law.
 They regularly look at other development ideas, researching projects and assessing local need.